 Premises - Churches and Church Halls can be used for services and meetings provided Social Distancing and Hygiene guidance is adhered to.
-Those parishes which open their Church for private prayer and/or their carpark for drive-in Church services can continue to do so, provided a risk assessment has been completed and that social distancing and hygiene regulations can be adhered too.
+Those parishes which open their Church for private prayer and/or their carpark for drive-in Church services can continue to do so, provided a risk assessment has been completed and that social distancing and hygiene regulations can be adhered to.
 Parishes have been provided with further guidance directly in this regard.

-Graveyards - We must continue to observe Government Guidelines, encourage safe social distancing and that gates, if possible, are left open to avoid people having to use the handles of the gates to churchyards as they enter.
+Graveyards - The Northern Ireland Executive has given permission for the re-opening of cemeteries.
+So while we re-open our church graveyards and are pleased we can do so, we must continue to observe other Government Guidelines, encourage safe social distancing and that gates, if possible, are left open to avoid people having to use the handles of the gates to churchyards as they enter.
 A healthy mixture of care and sensitivity as our churchyards re-open for the benefit of those who are grieving and want to visit family graves is to be encouraged.
-Parishes may find the poster available at http://clogher.anglican.org/images\non\news\small/Graveyard%20Notice%20Corona%20Virus.jpg useful to display at the entrances to graveyards.
+Parishes may find the poster available at http://clogher.anglican.org/images_non_news_small/Graveyard%20Notice%20Corona%20Virus.jpg useful to display at the entrances to graveyards.

 Easter Vestries - Triennial Easter Vestry meetings for 2020 can now take place no later than 30th September 2020 provided all social distancing and hygiene guidance is observed and the usual requirement surrounding notification of the Easter Vestry Meeting is observed.
-Easter Vestry Returns have been made available to parishes.
+Easter Vestry Returns will be made available to parishes.
 Existing officers should remain in post until the parish Easter Vestry meeting takes place.